 Fashion designers would be crazy or terribly ignorant not to use it.
 Fortunately, they use this never -ended source of concepts, moods, impulses and enlightenment extensively.

-This is also the case with the FLORA Fashion illustrated book, which we are back at the starting point of this contribution.
-In the following section, we will now show you how this illustrated book was inspired by the world of botany and what wonderful results were promoted to light ...
+This is also the case with the illustrated book "Flora Fashion," which brings us back to the starting point of this article.
+In the following section, we'll show you how this illustrated book of fashion illustrations was inspired by the world of botany and the wonderful results it has produced.

-Nature has been giving important impulses for fashion since people cover their bodies with clothing.
-Above all, the colorful and diverse world of botany is an almost inexhaustible source of shaping fertile food for thought, colors, patterns, textures and materials.
+Nature has provided important inspiration for fashion ever since humans began covering their bodies with clothing.
+The kaleidoscopic and diverse world of botany, in particular, is a seemingly inexhaustible source of fruitful inspiration for shapes, colors, patterns, textures, and materials.

 The international designers who participated in this illustrated book and used flora and fauna as an idea generator also followed this path.
 The result was a lively, colorful and delicate journey into the world of plants and fashion.

-Established designers as well as talented young designers ensure a wonderful mix of high -quality fashion illustrations from different fashion styles.
+Established designers as well as talented young designers provide a wonderful mix of high-quality fashion illustrations from a variety of fashion styles.

 From flower to design

-Based on a plant of their choice, the designers developed a design based on the concise colors, shapes and patterns of their plant.
-Ideas took shape in sketches and drawings, whereupon an illustrator finally translated them into beautiful fashion illustrations.
+Starting with a plant of their choice, the designers developed a design based on its distinctive colors, shapes, and patterns.
+Ideas took shape in sketches and drawings, which an illustrator ultimately translated into beautiful fashion illustrations.

-The only prerequisite for the choice of the designer was that the plant emphasized or reflected its individual cultural origin.
+The only requirement for the designers' choice was that the plant emphasized or mirrors its individual cultural origins.

 The multicultural mix of their creators became a formative part of the floral illustrations, as did the diversity of the flora.